 Meet With a Los Angeles Criminal Defense Attorney for Free

-If you’ve been arrested for a misdemeanor or felony offense, you are probably worried about legal proceedings and your future.
-Fortunately, an attorney can work tirelessly to reduce your charges or have the case dismissed altogether.
+If you’ve been arrested for a misdemeanor or felony offense, you are probably worried about upcoming legal proceedings and your future.
+Fortunately, an attorney from our firm can work tirelessly to reduce your charges or have the case dismissed altogether.
+We have decades of combined legal experience, so you can expect exceptional service and advocacy from us.

 Contact Simmrin Law Group today to schedule a free consultation with an experienced Los Angeles criminal defense lawyer.
-They’ll meet with you to discuss your charges and provide information on what happens when a warrant is issued for your arrest in California.
+They’ll meet with you to discuss your charges, explain the meaning of an arrest warrant, and provide information on what happens when a warrant is issued for your arrest in California.
 We look forward to hearing from you soon.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form